Top 3 Best Solar Generators to Run Your Well Pump (Plus FAQs)

 Before getting into the specifics of the 3000X, in the table below I give four well pump examples of various sizes to determine how long they can run for when used with the 3000X.

-ECO-WORTHY DC 12V Submersible Deep Well Pump46 days (0.5 hrs daily pump time)
+ECO-WORTHY DC 12V Submersible Deep Well Pump0.5 hrs

 Unlimited days for 0.5-1.5 hrs daily pump time